Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk.rst

 This typically means either a mobile wallet (iOS or Android), or a solution building on TypeScript or JavaScript.

-The SDK provides the necessary functions to derive the correct Concordium keys from a secret recovery phrase, to generate the Concordium specific requests to create and recover identities, to create and deploy a credential and to create and send transactions to a Concordium node.
+The SDK provides the necessary functions to derive the correct Concordium keys from a secret recovery phrase, to generate the Concordium specific requests to create and recover identities, to create and deploy a credential, and to create and send transactions to a Concordium node.

 Below, you can find a link to the SDK package for your chosen technology, and an example wallet that demonstrates its usage.